outsmartchad/solana-trading-cli/README.md

 - src/Token/revoke_authority.js: revoke mint and freeze authority of a given token

+## Trading:

+- src/Trading/dex/raydium/sell.js: selling spl token for SOL in your wallet using raydium dex swap function

+- src/Trading/dex/raydium/buy.js: buying spl token using SOL in your wallet using raydium dex swap function

+- src/Trading/volume/boost_volume.js: boost the volume of a token by creating a buy and sell order in just one transaction in a way to avoid possible MEV

+## Transactions:

+- src/Transactions/jito_tips_tx_executor.js: execute the transaction by sending the bundles and request to Jito validators, it will send the transaction to the Solana blockchain.

+- src/Transactions/simple_tx_executor.js: execute the transaction by sending the request to the Solana blockchain with a given priority gas fee.

 ## Pool:

 - src/Pool/add_pool.js: add liquidity to a pool in a given token address, the code find the most liquid pool (TOKEN_ADDRESS/SOL) in the raydium dex and add liquidity to it.
 You need to specify the amount of liquidity(sol) you want to add.